progetto-oop-22-23/OOP22-HOMER/README.md

 ## About The Project
 HOMER is a smart home emulator.
-It allows to control multiple devices and sensors through a dashboard, and it's able to automatically manage some scenarios to improve things like electrical consumption, air quality and heat waste.
+It allows to control multiple devices and sensors through a dashboard, and it's able to automatically manage some scenarios to improve electrical consumption, air quality and heat waste.
-Of course it's just an emulator, it won't open your windows or turn on any light in your house while you're sleeping.
+Of course it's just an emulator, it won't open your windows or turn on any light in your house while you're sleeping, hopefully.

 ### Built With
 * [Java](https://www.oracle.com/it/java/)